epsilon537/boxlambda/docs/components_ibex.md

 ### Code Generation

 The Ibex repo/submodule sources are not referenced directly.
 The source code needs to be *exported* using *fusesoc*.
-This is done during the codegeneration step of a gateware build.
+This is done during the code generation step of a gateware build.

 This is the wrapper script performing the export: [scripts/gen_ibex_core.sh](https://github.com/epsilon537/boxlambda/blob/master/scripts/gen_ibex_core.sh)